SmithCollegeLibraries/hitchcock/README.md

 ### Fulfilling requests
 When a Hitchcock video URL is requested the system looks up the Panopto session id and redirects the user's browser to the Panopto session player page.

+## Management commands

+### create_uploads_from_csv

+Usage: `python manage.py create_uploads_from_csv path/to/spreadsheet_file.csv /path/to/import/directory`

+Takes a CSV file with a specific column structure and uses it to add the files to the media directory, create new upload objects, and link the new upload objects to the existing Panopto sessions.

+### move_unused_files

+Usage: `python manage.py move_unused_files [name_for_unused_folder]`.

+This script searches the media root for video, audio, texts, and subtitle tracks that aren't linked to an upload object, and moves them to the designated folder.
+These files can then be manually deleted as desired.

+The parameter `[name_for_unused_folder]` indicates the name of the folder, directly under the media root, where unlinked files should go.
+It defaults to `unused`.
+If the folder doesn't exist, it will be created.

+### rename_upload

+Usage: `python manage.py rename_upload type_of_upload old_file_name new_file_name`

+This script allows an admin to rename a file that was given an non-descriptive filename (such as `video.mp4`), or to move a file that was saved in the wrong place.

+The parameter `type_of_upload` can be one of four values: `Video`, `Audio`, `Text`, or `VttTrack` (capitalization is important).
+This indicates the type of file that needs to be moved.

+The parameters `old_file_name` and `new_file_name` are just the filename with extension, not the complete path.
+The script will resave any upload associated with a file that matches the exact filename, regardless of what folder that file is in.
+When the new file is saved, it will be located in the default folder for that media type, which may be different from the place that the file was originally saved.

+If the old file name and the new file name are the same, and the location is also the same, a suffix will be appended.